TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/enet_lwip_icssg.md

 <tr>
     <td>Pkt Pool Enable Flag
-    <td>Flag to enable packet allocation from enet utils library.
-It should be disabled to avoid utils memory wastage, in case application allots packet via other mechanism.
+    <td>Flag to enable packet allocation from enet utils library.\n It should be disabled to avoid utils memory wastage, in case application allots packet via other mechanism.
 (Ex- Lwip pools)
     <td>Default is true.
-It is disabled for lwip based examples.
-If enabled size of pkt pool size depends on Number of Tx Packet and Number of Rx Packet.
+It is disabled for lwip based examples.\n If enabled, size of pkt pool size depends on Number of Tx Packet and Number of Rx Packet.
 </tr>

 <tr>
     <td>Number of Tx Packet
     <td>No of Tx packets required for DMA channel
-    <td>Default is 16.
-It contributes to the size of Pkt Mem Pool, DMA ring buffer and accessories.
+    <td>Default is 16.\n It contributes to the size of Pkt Mem Pool, DMA ring buffer and accessories.
 </tr>

 <tr>
     <td>Number of Rx Packet
     <td>No of Rx packets required for DMA channel
-    <td>Default is 32.
-It contributes to the size of Pkt Mem Pool, DMA ring buffer and accessories size.
+    <td>Default is 32.\n It contributes to the size of Pkt Mem Pool, DMA ring buffer and accessories size.

 <tr>
     <td>QoS Level